• Latest

 For example, red ink fades faster, and certain shades don’t sit well on all skin tones,” he said.
 These small but crucial details can make a huge difference in how the tattoo looks down the road.

-That a few years later they can just suddenly become completely raised ?? was very unexpected but all of my tattoos are like raised and they feel like braille
+Close-up of an arm with various black tattoos, showcasing detailed ink art and designs.
+That a few years later they can just suddenly become completely raised ?? was very unexpected but all of my tattoos are like raised and they feel like braille💀

 Placement is another key factor.
 “People love intricate designs on fingers, wrists, or behind the ear, but they don’t realize that these areas experience a lot of wear and tear.
 Over time, the fine details blur, and the tattoo can end up looking like a smudge,” he pointed out.
 It’s something many people don’t think about until it’s too late.